DevQL GraphQL

 Mutations

-bitloops devql init→initSchemabitloops devql ingest→ingestbitloops devql knowledge add→addKnowledgebitloops devql knowledge associate→associateKnowledgebitloops devql knowledge refresh→refreshKnowledge
+bitloops devql init→initSchemabitloops devql tasks enqueue --kind ingest→ingestbitloops devql knowledge add→addKnowledgebitloops devql knowledge associate→associateKnowledgebitloops devql knowledge refresh→refreshKnowledge

 Example mutation: